 How much does home maintenance really cost?

-This means the average homeowner spends roughly $1,400 – $2,300 on maintenance per year.
-And this is just the cost for upkeep if done correctly and routinely, not unexpected repairs or replacements.
+This means the average homeowner spends roughly $1,400 – $2,300 on regular maintenance per year, not including unexpected home repairs or replacements.

-1. The 1% Rule: Take one percent of the total purchase price of your home and set aside for regular maintenance and repairs.
-For a $300,000 home this would require $3,000 annually, or $250 per month.
+- The 1% Rule: Take one percent of the total purchase price of your home and set aside for regular maintenance and repairs.
+For a $300,000 home, this would equate to $3,000 annually or $250 per month.

-Home maintenance is never 100% predictable, but a number of external factors affect how your yearly cost of home upkeep may differ.
-Here are a couple important elements to consider when planning for your yearly maintenance budget:
+A number of external factors can affect the cost of your home upkeep.
+Here are a couple of important elements to consider when planning your maintenance budget:

-When your home was built: The age of your home will play a large role in the level of upkeep and repairs required yearly.
-Homes built before the 1960s have the highest average annual maintenance costs at 0.8% of home value, while homes built in the 2010s cost a fraction of that at 0.2% home value.
-Here’s a breakdown of average annual operating costs by decade:
+When your home was built: The age of your home will play a large role in the level of upkeep and repairs required yearly as well.
+Homes built before the 1960s have the highest average annual maintenance costs at 8% of home value, while homes built in the 2010s cost a fraction of that at 2% home value (keeping in mind newer home prices are significantly higher).
+Here’s a breakdown of average annual home maintenance costs by decade:

 Average Annual Cost of Maintenance by Decade as a Percent of Home Value